+"companies should consider a second reporting line from the internal audit function to the board or relevant committee."
+Under the ASX Principles it is also recommended that the Audit Committee have access to internal audit without the presence of management, and that "the audit committee should recommend to the board the appointment and dismissal of a chief internal audit executive."
 E.3.17 Is the head of internal audit identified or, if outsourced, is the name of the external firm disclosed?
 Companies often disclose that they have an internal audit but, in practice, it is not uncommon for it to exist more in form than in substance.
 For example, the in-house internal audit may be assigned to someone with other operational responsibilities.
 As internal audit is unregulated, unlike external audit, there are firms providing outsourced internal audit services which are not properly qualified to do so.
 Making the identity of the head of internal audit or the external service provider public would provide some level of safeguard that the internal audit is substantive.
-Y E.3.18 Does the appointment and removal of the internal auditor require the approval of the Audit Committee?
-In some jurisdictions it is considered good practice for the internal auditors to report to an independent Audit Committee of the board or an equivalent body which is also responsible for managing the relationship with the external auditor, thereby allowing a coordinated response by the board.
+Y Dick Duorcight E.3.18 of the internal auditor require the In some jurisdictions it is considered good practice for the internal auditors to report to an independent Audit Committee of the board or an equivalent body which is also responsible for managing the relationship with the external auditor, thereby allowing a coordinated response by the board.
 WORLDBANK PRINCIPLE 6 (VI.D.7.9) Does the internal auditors have direct and unfettered access to the board of directors and its independent Audit Committee?
 ASX Principles on CG "companies should consider a second reporting line from the internal audit function to the board or relevant committee."
-Under the ASX Principles it is also recommended that the Audit Committee have access to internal audit without the presence of management, and that "the audit committee should recommend to the board the appointment and dismissal of a chief internal audit executive."
-Y Risk Oversight
+Under the ASX Principles it is also recommended that the Audit Committee have access to internal audit without the presence of management, and that "the audit committee should recommend to the board the appointment and dismissal of Y Corporate Governance Report.
+The Audit Committee Charter can be found in Annex B of said